JohnObla/kafka/README.md

 23. Started servers for Zookeper and Kafka

-24. Discovered bug where trying to delete topics on windows causes kafka to crash.
-I'll complete the rest of the course on my Linux VM 🤷‍♂️
+24. Discovered bug where trying to delete topics on windows causes kafka to crash 🤷‍♂️.
+I'll complete the rest of the course on my Linux VM

     ☝ https://issues.apache.org/jira/browse/KAFKA-1194